Pie115/VCFSimulator-SamukLab/README.md

 --percent_missing_genotypes [PERCENT_MISSING_GENOTYPES] Percent of samples missing from your VCF

+One of the following three options must also be provided to set the samples:
---sample_size [SAMPLE_SIZE] Amount of samples from population in VCF
+- --sample_size [SAMPLE_SIZE] Amount of samples from population in VCF
+- --samples [SAMPLES ...]
+Custom sample names, space separated (e.g. A1 B1 C1)
+- --samples_file [SAMPLES_FILE] File containing one whitespace separated line of custom sample names

 ### Optional
 --chromosome [CHROMOSOME] Chromosome name